Business process management software Process Management Examples

 Process management examples can guide employees through this work in a way that isn’t overwhelming or time-consuming.
 Here’s how:

-What is process management?
+What is the definition of process management?

 Business process management (BPM) is a strategic approach to ensure business procedures are in place and run efficiently.
-The goal of process management is to align strategic goals with the way businesses perform their recurring work.
+The goal of process management is to align strategic organizational goals with the way businesses perform their recurring work.

 Not to be confused with project management where focus is on a single project, process management examples handle repetitive tasks that are carried out regularly.
 Process management examples look at business processes, as a whole and individually.
 From here, managers plan to work towards a more streamlined organizational structure.